AceMetrix/connect-cas/README.md

 ## Proxy Tickets

-To get a proxy granting ticket, you can configure the `serviceValidate` middleware like below:
+To proxy services, you can configure the `serviceValidate` middleware like below:

 ```
 connect()
   ...
   .use(cas.serviceValidate({pgtUrl: '/pgtCallback'}))
+  .use(cas.proxyTicket({targetService: 'https://service-to-proxy/blah'});
   ...
 ```

-The proxy granting ticket value will be available in `req.session.pgt`
+The proxy granting ticket value will be available in `req.session.pgt` and a hash of proxy tickets are available in `req.pt`.
+You may then append that proxy ticket manually to the services you wish to proxy.
+To reuse the proxy tickets, see [#25](https://github.com/AceMetrix/connect-cas/issues/25).

 You may also pass in an absolute url if you wish for the pgtCallback to be in a separate app.
 If so, pass in an additional `pgtFn`: